ETS-ReactNative3/SeekerLibrary/README.md

 - Firebase

 ## 💉 Installation
-> Run the following commands to your terminal:
+> Run the following commands on your terminal:

 1. Clone the repository
    ```